MKY01/Portfolio/Python/README.md

 # Python
-This is a portfolio of my work using the Python programming language
+These are examples of my work using the Python programming language.